-A: Exposure to asbestos fibres or asbestos dust is the cause of most (9 out of 10) cases of mesothelioma.
-But in some cases there is no clear link to asbestos.
+A: Exposure to asbestos fibres or asbestos dust is the cause of almost all (9 out of 10) cases of mesothelioma.

 Asbestos is the name for a group of naturally occurring minerals that are resistant to high temperatures and humidity.
 Asbestos was used in many building products in Australia from the 1940s until 1987.
-Since 2004, Australia has banned asbestos being sold, reused and/or imported.
-Despite the ban, asbestos is still found in many older buildings, so special care needs to be taken when renovating.
-Asbestos has also been found in some products from overseas.
+Since 2003, Australia has banned asbestos being sold, reused and/or imported, but it is still found in older buildings, so special care needs to be taken when renovating.
+It has also been found in some products from overseas.

-People who may have been exposed to asbestos at work include: builders, plumbers, gasfitters and electricians; metal-fitters, turners and toolmakers; boilermakers and welders; steelworkers; asbestos miners; asbestos cement manufacturing workers; insulators; automotive industry workers; mechanics; transport workers (especially waterside workers); telecommunications technicians; and textile workers.
+People who may have been exposed to asbestos at work include: builders, plumbers, gasfitters and electricians; metal-fitters, turners and toolmakers; boilermakers and welders; steelworkers; asbestos miners; asbestos cement manufacturing workers; insulators; automotive industry workers; mechanics; transport workers (especially waterside workers); telecommunications technicians; marine engineers, shipwrights/boatbuilders; and textile workers.

-People cleaning work clothes with asbestos fibres on them, or spending time in areas where asbestos has been disturbed during renovations or maintenance, can also develop mesothelioma.
+People cleaning work clothes with asbestos fibres on them, some people who lived in houses containing asbestos, or people spending time in areas where asbestos has been disturbed during renovations or maintenance, can also develop mesothelioma.

 It can take many years for mesothelioma to develop after a person is exposed to asbestos.
-It is often around 40 years after exposure, but may be 10-60 years.
+It is often about 50 years after exposure, but may be 10-60 years.
 This is called the latency period or interval.